 The Kimberley is a remote piece of this planet, approximately three times the size of England (with a population of less than 40,000!).
 Distances are vast but that is part of the appeal .. here, the journey is all part of the destination.

 Small ship expedition cruising – on a scheduled or private charter basis – is one of the most spectacular ways to experience the region.
-Cruising remote waterways, inaccessible by land or by larger vessels, takes you to some of the most stunningly secluded places on the planet.
-Cruises operate in the region from late April through to October.
+Cruising remote waterways, inaccessible by land or by larger vessels, takes you to some of the most stunningly secluded places on the planet: Montgomery Reef that rises spectacularly from the sea with the tides, the 'Bradshaws' ancient rock art and King Cascade Falls just to name a few.
+Heli picnic on picturesque escarpments and hike to hidden waterfalls.
+Small group expedition cruises of the Kimberley operate from late April through to October.
 Itineraries vary in length – generally between 7 and 14 days.

 4WD – Not for the faint-hearted, this 660km (410 miles) outback adventure between Derby and Kununurra is one of the country’s greatest 4WD touring routes – dramatic gorges, wonderful waterfalls and wide open spaces stretch out before you.